rkumar0206/Customer_Relationship_Manager-Using-Spring-MVC_Hibernate/README.md

 #### Used maven for creating the project

 ### Adding AOP
-- add depedency for aspectj
+- add dependency for aspectj
 - update the *spring-mvc-crud-demo-servlet.xml* file
   - add aop namespace
   - add aop schema